 IWM grew to 80 active members and positioned itself as a center of knowledge on techniques and use of high-capacity micropiles.
 To foster permanence of this group and highlight its increasing role as a repository of micropiling resources, IWM incorporated formally into a stand-alone society as the International Society of Micropiles (ISM).

 In 2006, the ISM was incorporated in the Commonwealth of Pennsylvania.
-Countries sponsoring delegates and providing major contributions to the IWM/ISM throughout the years include the U.S., France, Japan, Germany, Finland (and other Scandinavian countries), Italy, Belgium, Canada, and the U.K. A Steering Committee comprising one member from each of the original contributing countries (U.S., Canada, Japan, U.K., Finland, France and Germany) guides the activities of the group.
+Countries sponsoring members and providing major contributions to the IWM/ISM throughout the years include the U.S., France, Japan, Germany, Finland (and other Scandinavian countries), Italy, Belgium, Canada, and the U.K. A Steering Committee comprising one member from each of the original contributing countries (U.S., Canada, Japan, U.K., Finland, France and Germany) guides the activities of the group.